-All newly appointed University Police Officers attend the Special State Police Academy which is conducted by the Massachusetts State Police.
-Training at the academy consists of several months of full-time, indepth training in all aspects of police operations.
+All newly appointed University Police Officers must attend a Massachusetts Police Training Committee Authorized full-time academy.
+Training at the academy consists of several months of full-time, in-depth training in all aspects of police operations.
 The academy is followed by 9 weeks of field training under the close supervision of a WSU Police Field Training Officer.
-Annual in-service training is provided to all officers and officers are also assigned to attend training in a wide variety of specialized related topics at the State Police Academy and at municipal police training academies located throughout the Commonwealth.
+Annual in-service training is provided to all officers and officers are also assigned to attend training in a wide variety of specialized related topics at municipal police training academies located throughout the Commonwealth.

 University police officers patrol the campus by vehicle, bicycle and foot.
-The Department of Public Safety/University Police maintain a strong working relationship with the Massachusetts State Police, City of Westfield Police and Federal law enforcement agencies, on an ongoing basis.
+University Police maintain a strong working relationship with the Massachusetts State Police, City of Westfield Police and Federal law enforcement agencies, on an ongoing basis.